andriysalnikov/university/README.md

 Add validation to your models.
 It could be name validation, time validation, number of students in groups, etc.
 Ask your mentor for validations that should be implemented in your code.

+### Task 21 - REST
+Add REST endpoints to your project.
+All UI functionality should be available in the REST endpoints.

 #### Tools that were used
 - Oracle JDK (11.0.16)
 - PostgreSQL (14.5)